 Now on to the Facts!

 1.)
 American minks have webbed feet and an oily fur.
-This allows them to swim very well and prevent themselves from getting soaked.
+This allows them to swim very well and prevents themselves from getting soaked.

 2.)
 Minks are nocturnal (active at night).